 Next thing I wanted to tackle was the plastic food storage containers.
 We’ve had the same ones for a few years, and they’re pretty beat up.
 They have scratches and some discoloration, and I just don’t like eating food that has been stored in them.

-Mighty Nest, one of my favorite online stores, came to our rescue!
-They sent us a huge package of glass food storage containers and a few other goodies to help us achieve our goal of getting the plastic out of our kitchen.
+So we took the dive and got a few different sets of glass food storage containers and a few other goodies to help us achieve our goal of getting the plastic out of our kitchen.